[Susan with Former President Bill Clinton and First Lady Hillary Clinton, early 2000s]

 And living in beach house in Narragansett a short walk away from the Bonnet Shores with the Jamestown lighthouse visible across the bay.

 One of my dearest friends was Susan (pictured above with President Clinton).
-One of Susan moments of fame was being Miss Teen Rhode Island, which I teased her about especially when Jerry from Seinfeld dated Miss Rhode Island in one episode.
+One of Susan moments of fame was being Miss Teen Rhode Island, which I teased her about especially when Jerry from Seinfeld dated Miss Rhode Island in “The Chaperone” episode.

 A lifetime learner, always taking a new college course, Sue is by nature an entrepreneur.
 She ran a successful boutique in New York City, selling the “Kat Jeans” she designed.
 Most recently, Sue markets pharmaceutical products to major hospitals in the Long Island area, sometimes taking the ferry back to customers in Rhode Island.